THE FULL FATT SOUND

 Do I need to be a professional singer to join?

-This choir might not be the place to try singing for the first time.
-We will be ambitious with the music we perform and the sound we make together.
+Full Fatt Sound is probably not the place to try singing for the first time.
+We are ambitious with the music we perform and the sound we make together.

 Please note you must be over the age of 18 to join the choir, there is no upper age limit.

-What kind of voices are we looking for?
+What kind of voices do we looking for?

 We don’t have a fixed idea of who can or should sing in a choir, we want to do lots of different styles of music and create different vocal sounds so we’re going to need a range of singing styles.
 Don’t worry that you sound too much like one thing or another, we want this choir to be a place where the unique qualities of your voice are celebrated.

-Our initial plan is for the choir to be split into four voice parts - Soprano, Alto, Tenor & Bass, although this might change once we have formed the choir and got a sense of the voices we have.
+The choir is split into four vocal parts - Soprano, Alto, Tenor & Baritone.
 If you aren’t sure which voice part you sing, we can help you figure that out in rehearsal.

 We particularly want to connect with singers who haven’t felt comfortable in other choral settings including trans, non-binary and/or gender non-conforming singers whose vocal ranges may not match traditionally gendered voice parts - we hope this will be a space where you are able to bring your full self to singing.
 Voice parts will be based on range only and are open to people of any gender to sing with the part they are most comfortable with.